psu13/mutable-hakyll/posts/pandemic-home-cooking.md

 normal, serve with the poached meat from above and chili sauce.

 For chicken soup saute some onion, celery and carrots in a soup pot on medium heat until they get soft.
-Then add stock, water, white wine, some greens, and some of the cut up meat.
+Then add stock, water, white wine, your favorite greens, and some of the cut up meat.
 Bring up to a boil and then simmer it for a while.
 Finish with salt, white pepper, fish sauce or soy sauce and a bit of MSG.